The propaganda trick that sparked a movement

 I don't like policy being driven by propaganda, especially when we're dealing with an educational achievement gap that widened during the pandemic as families struggled with remote learning, illness and job loss.

 As depressing as this all is, though, I promise that all is not lost.
-Our racial reckoning in American has yielded more awareness, visibility and opportunity for people of color than we've seen in decades.
-I think that if most people participated in a reasoned discussion about systemic racism, with examples, they'd agree those examples are unfair.
+I think that if most people participated in a reasoned discussion about how certain groups have been discriminated against over time, with examples, they'd agree those examples are unfair.
 And schools are resilient places; I'm sure that many are figuring out how to stay focused on educational equity even amid the policy hurdles and drama; for this we owe them our endless thanks.

 People are also getting fed up with the erosion of fact-based information and the trash and attack culture that's emerged.
 Over 500 organizations in the ListenFirst coalition, where Truth in Common is a member, are working daily to bridge our divides.
 In a matter of days, we'll have a chance to vote some of the propagandists out of office.